Cerebral Palsy

 • The concept of patterning is based on theories developed during the 1950’s and 1960’s by Fay, Delacato, and Doman.

-• Based on this principal they suggested that in children with Cerebral Palsy typical motor development can be facilitated by passively repeating and putting the child through the sequential steps of typical development, a process called patterning
+• Based on this principle they suggested that in children with Cerebral Palsy, typical motor development can be facilitated by passively repeating and putting the child through the sequential steps of typical development, a process called patterning

-• Although Patterning has been utilized for many years its use is now certainly controversial and the effectiveness has not been established.
+• Although Patterning has been utilized for many years its use is now certainly controversial and its effectiveness has not been established.

 Physiotherapy exercise in Cerebral Palsy :